hvsharma/impartus-scrapper/README.md

 This is a scraper for the Impartus Lectures system.

+Disclaimer: This is meant for own personal usage and for BITS Students only!
+Sharing of the lectures is illegal according to BITS policy so make sure you don't violate their terms.
+We are not responsible/accountable for the consequences if you try to do so!

 This is taken from https://github.com/iamkroot/ilc-scraper .
 All credits to that guy!

 **Pre-Run steps! - Do all of this before running:**